 Every landscape project is different and may require different quantities and sizes of drainage material.
 Centenary Landscaping Supplies can supply drainage gravel material from a shovel to a truck load and have it delivered to your project.

 The sizes available are: 5mm, 10mm, 20mm and 40-50mm.
 Larger sized rock is also on hand or can be sourced.

 Generally speaking, as the size increases, the larger the air spaces which leads to less restriction and greater water flow.
 Unfortunately, as the size increases, it becomes harder to shovel!
 The most common sizes used are 10mm and 20mm.
 The 20mm variety is perfect for retaining projects and most French style drainage systems.

 Both gravels manufactured from crushed rock and recycled crushed concrete are available.
 Both options are just as effective, with some weight and price benefits seen in the recycled products.
 If you need help in calculating the amount you need, just give the sales team a call on 07 3373 4999 or head to our online store to book your delivery.

-How important are drainage and drainage gravels?
+How important is drainage and drainage gravel?

-The short and simple answer is ….
-EXTREMELY IMPORTANT!
+The short and simple answer is, EXTREMELY!

 One thing to avoid at all costs, is lining the back of the retaining wall with plastic as this will indeed result in water being held behind the wall.
 If you are concerned about dirt seeping through the joints in the wall, then you can line the wall with a filter cloth called Geofabric (Bidim) as this will let the clean water drain through and hold back the dirt.